Skip to Content

 A commercialized IVIG product was recalled from European and North American markets because of an increased incidence in thromboembolic adverse events (TEEs).2

-The FDA held a workshop for regulatory agencies and the industry to investigate the causes of increased incidence of TEEs.2
+The FDA held a workshop for regulatory agencies and the industry to investigate the causes of the increased TEE incidence.2

 FXI/FXIa are determined to be the causative agent2